-This how-to will help you to solve problems that may occur when opening a project in the Mendix Desktop Modeler.
+This how-to will help you to solve problems that may occur when opening an app in Mendix Studio Pro.

-One possible cause of errors that prevent loading is the usage of the Mendix Model SDK for creating or editing the project.
-With the Mendix Model SDK it’s possible to edit your project in such a way that its format becomes invalid, and in the process preventing the Desktop Modeler from opening it.
+One possible cause of errors that prevent loading is the usage of the Mendix Model SDK for creating or editing the app.
+With the Mendix Model SDK it’s possible to edit your app in such a way that its format becomes invalid, and in the process preventing Studio Pro from opening it.
 When this happens the following message is shown:

 Read on to find out how to determine the origin of these errors, and possible ways to solve them.

-- The module and document in which the error occurred (e.g. the domain model of the module ‘Transportation’).
+- The module and document in which the error occurred (for example, the domain model of the module ‘Transportation’).

-- The model element that caused the error (e.g. the entity ‘Vehicle’).
+- The model element that caused the error (for example, the entity ‘Vehicle’).

-- What the actual problem is (e.g. there’s an index that doesn’t contain any attributes, which is not permitted).
+- What the actual problem is (for example, there’s an index that doesn’t contain any attributes, which is not permitted).

-Before trying to solve the problems, it’s useful to discover the origin of the project, because the errors may be introduced by someone else.
+Before trying to solve the problems, it is useful to discover the origin of the app, because the errors may be introduced by someone else.
 Go through the following possibilities:

-If your project is a Team Server project, and you just did a download or update from the server, the problem may have been added in a revision that was recently committed to the Team Server.
-You can check who made the most recent commit in the Develop menu item in the top menu of your Project Dashboard in the Mendix Dev Portal.
+If your app is a Team Server app, and you just did a download or update from the server, the problem may have been added in a revision that was recently committed to the Team Server.
+You can check who made the most recent commit via the Team Server menu item in the Developer Portal.

 If the latest change on your branch line was committed by someone other than yourself, please inform the person about the problem.

-If you created or edited the project yourself, you will want to read the next section of this how-to to find out what you can do to solve the problem.
+If you created or edited the app yourself, you will want to read the next section of this how-to to find out what you can do to solve the problem.

-The problems described in this how-to can’t be solved by editing the project in the Mendix Desktop Modeler, because the project’s file format is invalid in a way that prevents the Modeler from reading it.
-This also means the problems are probably not caused by working on the project with the Modeler.
+The problems described in this how-to can’t be solved by editing the app in Mendix Studio Pro, because the app’s file format is invalid in a way that prevents Studio Pro from reading it.
+This also means the problems are probably not caused by working on the app with Studio Pro.